How Do I Know If PTSD Articles Are Credible?

 Finally, and perhaps most importantly, it can be helpful to make sure the blogs cite solid sources for statistics, case studies and other information.
 If there are no hyperlinks within the text, you can also look for footnotes or notations within the article.
 You can then click on these links and see where they lead.

-If they trend towards “infotainment,” that is, information that comes from pop culture sources like fashion and wellness blogs, it may be worth passing over.
+If they trend towards “infotainment”, meaning information that comes from pop culture blogs or social media accounts, it may be worth passing over.
 That doesn’t mean the source isn’t credible—however, there may be more accurate and targeted sources available as you continue your search.

 Getty/AnnaStills